staticdev/linux-workstation-playbook/README.rst

 ========

 * These are the configuration I use for my personal development machine
-* Currently in development for Debian 11.
+* Currently supports for Debian 11 (Bullseye).
 Refer to release 0.1.0 for Ubuntu.
 * Features are optional and configurable (see Usage)

 Requirements